Peter J. Marshall

 developmental psychology, social cognition, EEG, executive function, cognitive neuroscience

 Other publications by Dr. Marshall have spanned various interrelated areas, including attachment, temperament,and the effects of early life adversity.
-He has also published a number of articles and book chapters on the use of electroencephalographic (EEG) techniques with infants and young children.
+He has also published a number of articles and book chapters on the use of electroencephalographic (EEG) methods with infants and young children.

 Dr. Marshall received his B.A. and Ph.D. degrees from the University of Cambridge in the United Kingdom, and he carried out postdoctoral research at the University of Maryland.
 He joined the faculty at Temple in 2004.

 Marshall, P. J., & Drew, A. R. (in press).
 What makes Simon Says so difficult for young children?
 Journal of Experimental Child Psychology.